Valinor/reminder/README.md

  Simply put, the ‘tee’ command is run as sudo and follows the vi/vim command on the current filename given.
  ```
 - :s/foo/bar/G
+- :r myfile
+insert the content of myfile in the open buffer

  ## Kafka
  ### References